Rasterize101/FinalYearProject---BP-from-PPG/README.md

 - [scikit-learn = 0.24.2](https://scikit-learn.org/stable/) (scikit-learn library, used for signal processing and machine learning purposes)
 - [numpy = 1.18.5](https://numpy.org/doc/stable/index.html) (Python's Numpy library, used for working with arrays)

+The third cell provides the user with information on what Graphical Processing Unit (GPU) is being used to train the neural network models.

+## Downloading the MIMIC I records

+The following steps are required to run this cell:

+-

+Please see the comments in the Jupyter notebook code cell for further details.